Handssoap/Fitness-App/doc/sprint0/PB.md

 # Product Backlog

 ## User Story 1:
-- **As a beginner user**, I want to log my workouts with step-by-step instructions, so that I can confidently learn new exercises and track my progress.
+- **As a busy professional**, I want quick workout options and reminders to stay active throughout the day, so that I can maintain my fitness within my limited schedule.
   - **Acceptance Criteria**:
-    - User can select beginner-friendly workouts with detailed guidance.
+    - User can select short workout routines (10-15 minutes).
-    - User can log basics like duration and intensity.
+    - App provides reminders for quick activity breaks.
-    - User can view progress over time with simplified metrics.
+    - User can log these workouts and view progress with daily summaries.

 ## User Story 2:
 - **As a casual fitness enthusiast**, I want to log simple workouts, so that I can maintain a regular fitness routine without needing complex details.